EC528-Fall-2024/hybrid-tx-analytical-epoxy/README.md

 - **Client Requests**: User actions trigger requests that are received by the Hybrid Transactional/Analytical Processing Database system.
 - **Transaction Coordinator**: A user action (e.g., placing an order, updating a record) triggers the Epoxy layer, which manages the transaction lifecycle and initiates communication with the OLTP database.
-- **Transactional Database**: An Online Transaction Processing (OLTP) database (e.g., FoundationDB) processes and stores transactional data in real-time.
+- **Transactional Database**: An Online Transaction Processing (OLTP) database (e.g. mySQL, FoundationDB) processes and stores transactional data in real-time.
 - **Epoxy Shim**: Executes local operations and interacts with the Transaction Coordinator to ensure
 - **Data Updates**: The OLTP database processes the transaction, updating relevant records in real-time.
 This could involve writing to multiple tables depending on the nature of the operation.
 - **ETL Pipeline**: Epoxy replicates the changes through an ETL workflow to a columnar store (e.g., DuckDB) designed for analytical processing.
 This replication occurs simultaneously, ensuring that both transactional and analytical databases are updated in real time.